lmikszta1/Blackjack-Project/README.md

     - If there is a bust, do not return bet chips and display loss message
     - If the total value of the player hand after the hit is less than 21, wait for user interaction
 7. Handle the player choosing to stand
-    - Execute the dealer functionality
+    - Execute the dealer functionality(hit until they reach 17)
     - If dealer busts player automatically wins
         - display winning message
         - distribute winnings
-    - If the dealer is closer to 21 than they player, display the loss message (Ex: total player card value is 17 and total dealer card value is 19)
+    - If the dealer is closer to 21 than they player, display the loss message and do not return chips(Ex: total player card value is 17 and total dealer card value is 19)
     - If the dealer and the player total card values are the same, return chips bet to player and display push message
+    - If the player is closer to 21 than the dealer, display the win message and distribute winnings
 8. Determine win/loss/push
     - check for 21(blackjack)
     - check if player card total is closer to 21 than the dealer
-    - after win/loss/push and chips have been distributed accordingly, reset and shuffle the deck
+    - after win/loss/push and chips have been distributed accordingly, reset both hands and shuffle the deck

 ## State variables
 - players hand